philhawksworth/pawsbuddy.co.uk/_posts/README.md

 Each new blog post should be created as a new file in the `_posts` directory.

+## File name

+In order to get published, you'll need to name the new blog post file using the correct nameing convention.
+That is:

+YYYY-MM-DD-the-url-for-this-blog-post-using-dashes-between-words.md

+## Variables

-They should start with something called `front-matter` which is just a few variables.
+They should start with something called `front matter` which just sets a few variables.
 That looks like this:

 ```
 ---